Published by Jeremy. Last Updated on October 5, 2023.

 The Squirrel Hill Night Market is a massive pop-up that occurs three times a year in the summer months with over 100 tents spanning several blocks in the heart of the neighborhood.
 Most of the vendors here are local artisans part of the I Made It!
 Market group.
 The vendors here skew fairly heavily on handmade crafts although it isn't unheard of to find photographers and experience vendors (yoga, etc) here as well.
 This one also has a strong food truck rally component with a recent market having nearly 15 trucks and stalls on-site- including many local Squirrel Hill restaurants representing with a table!

-The Squirrel Hill Night Market is typically found on Murray Avenue between Forbes and Bartlett.
-For more information, click here.
-In 2018 the night market occurs on June 23, August 25, and September 22.
+The Squirrel Hill Night Market is typically found on Murray Avenue between Forbes and Bartlett three nights a year.

 Market Square Night Market

 Market Square offers a weekly night market from 5 to 10pm on Saturdays that brings in a wide variety of vendors from crafts and clothes to food and spirits from local producers.
-We've seen new restaurant concepts from Richard DeShantz (owner of Meat and Potatoes, Butcher and the Rye, etc) appear as well as samples from Wigle and Threadbare to name a few.
+We've seen new restaurant concepts from Richard DeShantz (owner of Meat and Potatoes, Gi-Jin, and many others) appear as well as samples from Wigle and Threadbare to name a few.
 During the pop-up there is frequent live music as well as temporary art exhibits that change every few weeks too- truly something for everyone!

 The Market Square Night Market runs 5 to 10 pm on Saturdays from May through October.
 For more information, click here.